 - Acquirers shall offer and charge payees merchant service charges individually specified for different categories and different brands of payment cards unless merchants request in writing acquiring payment services providers to charge blended merchant services charges. - 2.
-In relation to the agreements between acquiring payment services providers and payees, acquirers shall include individually specified information on the amount of the merchant services charges and interchange fees applicable with respect to each category and brand of payment cards, unless payees request in writing acquiring payment services providers to charge blended merchant services charges. - 3.
-The obligations referred to in the previous paragraphs of this Article shall apply from 12 months after the entry into force of this Regulation.
+Agreements between acquiring payment services providers and payees shall include individually specified information on the amount of the merchant services charges and interchange fees applicable with respect to each category and brand of payment cards, unless payees request in writing acquiring payment services providers to charge blended merchant services charges. - 3.
+The obligations referred to in the previous paragraphs of this Article shall apply from [6]12 months after the entry into force of this Regulation.